How to Record Payments in Accounting?

 2. Forwarding to the right individual

-Because it can just arrive by mail or through the company’s email, it must be forwarded to the appropriate person, who may be the accountant, manager, bookkeeper, or the accounts payable specialist if there’s any.
+Because it can just arrive by mail or through the company’s email, it must be forwarded to the appropriate person, who may be the accountant, manager, bookkeeper, or the accounts payable specialist, if there is such a position.

-Once it reaches the hands of the correct person, the details of the invoice are then inputted into a file such as a spreadsheet, which is saved.
+Once it reaches the hands of the correct person, the details of the invoice are then inputted into a file such as a spreadsheet or an accounting system, which is saved.

 4. Approving invoices

 The approval of invoices is very crucial.
-Ideally, before payments are made, every invoice should go through rigid scrutiny to ensure that all entries are accurate.
+Ideally, before payments are made, every invoice should go through rigid scrutiny to ensure that all invoices are valid and authorized.
 In fact, there are various points that need to be checked specifically, including:

 - Pre-approval of the expense or the purchase order issued by the company